serversideup/amplitudejs/docs/contributing/README.md

 ## Help answer bugs on Github
 There are a number of Github issues that need help being answered.
 If you have some time available, [view our open Github issues &rarr;](https://github.com/521dimensions/amplitudejs/issues)

-## Answer questions on Gitter
+## Answer questions on the Server Side Up Community Forum
-From time to time, people jump on Gitter to ask questions.
-You can be active in the discussion by [joining our Gitter &rarr;](https://gitter.im/521dimensions/amplitudejs)
+From time to time, people jump on the Server Side Up Community Forum to ask questions.
+You can be active in the discussion by [joining our community &rarr;](https://community.serversideup.net/c/get-help/amplitudejs/27)

 ## Submit a pull request
 If you are looking to submit a feature or a bugfix, contributions are always welcome.
 [View our contributing guidelines &rarr;](https://github.com/521dimensions/amplitudejs/blob/master/.github/CONTRIBUTING.md)